 If a test is positive, refer to the guidelines provided in the “Communicable Disease Policy” in the AHU Student Handbook.

 These are not performed by AHU and must be performed by a private provider.
-Furthermore, if and when AHU or clinical affiliate sites mandate additional or more frequent health tests or immunizations, students are also required to comply with these.
+Furthermore, AHU or clinical affiliate sites mandate additional or more frequent health tests or immunizations, students are also required to comply with these.

-- Each applicant who is accepted into the program must demonstrate proof of health insurance, through the use of the AHU Verification of Insurance Form, prior to entry into the program and must maintain health insurance throughout their enrollment.
-Health insurance is required of all students in the NAP program.
+- Each applicant who is accepted into the program must demonstrate proof of health insurance via the AHU Verification of Insurance Form, prior to entry into the program and must maintain health insurance throughoutout enrollment.
+Health insurance is required of all students in the DNAP program.

-The NAP reserves the right to rescind an acceptance offer if the above are not completed prior to the start of program classes.
+The DNAP program reserves the right to rescind an acceptance offer if the above are not completed prior to the start of program classes.

-The NAP is a continuous course of study, 36-month "block" program.
+The DNAP program is a continuous course of study, 36-month “block” program.
 Students may progress toward the DNAP degree when they have:

-- Completed all scheduled professional nurse anesthesia courses with a grades of 3.00 or better on a 4.00 grade point scale.
+- Completed all scheduled DNAP-labeled courses thus far, with a grade of 3.0 or better on a 4.00 grade point scale.

-- Completed all scheduled cognate courses with an average grade of 3.00 or better on a 4.00 grade point scale, including no more than one cognate course with a grade between 2.00 and 3.00 on a 4.00 grade point scale.
+- Completed all scheduled non-DNAP-labeled program courses thus far with an average grade of 3.00 or better on a 4.00 grade point scale, including no more than one non-DNAP-labeled course with a grade between 2.00 and 3.00 on a 4.00 grade point scale.